sdss/mangadap/docs/execution.rst

     The ``rundap`` script constructs the
     :class:`mangadap.survey.drpcomplete.DRPComplete` object and writes
-    its associated fits file.
+    its associated fits file (see :ref:`metadatamodel-drpcomplete`).
     The data compiled into this database can either be drawn from the DRPall file or from the plateTargets data in ``mangacore``; the latter is the only reason the DAP has ``mangacore`` as a dependency.
     For general use, you should have ``rundap`` use the DRPall file.
     The use of the plateTargets data is only necessary in the rare case when the DAP is executed before the relevant DRPall file has been constructed.

 To write the post-processing scripts, execute ``rundap`` with the ``--post`` and ``--post_plots`` options.
 This produces two additional